 “ I joined Youth Ambassadors a few months ago and it’s a program that I want to be apart until I graduate high school, and even after.” ~ Darious Adams , Youth Ambassador

-Our goal is to provide opportunities for the most challenged youth in our community to change their behaviors, attitudes, and perspective on life, in hopes of addressing increased violent behaviors, truancy, suspensions, and low academic achievement.
+Our goal is to provide opportunities for the most promised youth in our community to change their behaviors, attitudes, and perspective on life, in hopes of addressing increased violent behaviors, truancy, suspensions, and low academic achievement.
 To impact the lives of young people in a positive way by motivating and encouraging them value their lives, others’ lives as well as their community.
 To challenged youth to be their own agents of change, establishing hope and belief in their own ability to succeed and live a healthy, happy, prosperous life.

 “When I think of the organization Youth Ambassadors, it reminds of something bigger than oneself.
 Being able to be a Co-Director of such a movement, it’s truly an honor.
 Youth Ambassadors provides the following, a safe haven, exposure, opportunity, love.